IRENA (2021), Green hydrogen supply: A guide to policy making, International Renewable Energy Agency, Abu Dhabi.

 Policies presented in this report include measures to support electrolyser capacity deployment; ensure electricity is renewable and cost-competitive; increase green hydrogen demand; and develop a hydrogen transport infrastructure.
 The report separates policy recommendations into various stages to allow the formulation of appropriate policy pathways most suitable to a country's level of deployment of green hydrogen.

-This is the second in a series of reports designed to explore policies to support green hydrogen across the entire value chain.
-The first report Green hydrogen: A guide to policy making, published in November 2020, identified the pillars needed for creating a policy framework for green hydrogen.
+This is the second guide in a series of reports designed to explore policies to support green hydrogen.
+The first report Green hydrogen: A guide to policy making, published in November 2020, identified the pillars needed for creating a policy framework for green hydrogen and the third one, published in March 2022, Green hydrogen for industry: A guide to policy making, highlighted the range of policy options available in the industrial sector.